 Regional content marketing can quickly get challenging.
 In this article, discover how to handle your brand narrative when expanding into new territories.

-HubSpot’s latest content partitioning functionality promotes a structured approach to regional marketing — but that’s only one side of the story.
+HubSpot’s latest content partitioning tool promotes a structured approach to regional marketing — but that’s only one side of the story.
 What do global marketing managers and CMOs need to consider when their teams actually write for different regions?
-And how can they adapt without straying too far from the brand narrative?
+And how can they adapt without straying from the brand narrative?

 You may have noticed us conducting outreach to our database recently as part of a step-by-step process for reviewing our marketing strategy.
 As one client was quick to ask:

 “If you’re expanding across different global regions, how do you stay true to your brand image/tone of voice/story whilst adapting to be relevant to a new region?”

 It made me think that while we’ve written about content partitioning and the technology in HubSpot Enterprise that allows a structured, regional approach, we haven’t touched on that brand image/story/voice side — the human part that your audience actually connects with.